ROCm/hipSPARSELt/docs/conceptual/api-about.md

 hipSPARSELt is a library that contains basic linear algebra subroutines for sparse matrices written in HIP for GPU devices.
 It is designed to be used from C and C++ code.

-The hipSPARSELt API is organized in the following functions:
+The hipSPARSELt API reference is organized in the following functions:

 * Library management: Provides the library handle
 * Matrix descriptor: Used to define sparse and dense matrix